MithrilJS/mithril.js/docs/hyperscript.md

 [Components](components.md) allow you to encapsulate logic into a unit and use it as if it was an element.
 They are the base for making large, scalable applications.

-A component is any Javascript object that contains a `view` method.
+A component is any JavaScript object that contains a `view` method.
 To consume a component, pass the component as the first argument to `m()` instead of passing a CSS selector string.
 You can pass arguments to the component by defining attributes and children, as shown in the example below.

 ```javascript
 // define a component